syncfusion-content/windowsforms-docs/WindowsForms/Schedule/Getting-Started.md

     ![](Getting-Started_images/Getting-Started_img11.jpeg)

-5. Now add an existing file to this project, SimpleScheduleDataProvider.cs (or impleScheduleDataProvider.vb if you are using VB.NET).
+5. Now add an existing file to this project, SimpleScheduleDataProvider.cs (or SimpleScheduleDataProvider.vb if you are using VB.NET).

     This file defines several classes that implement the interfaces that the ScheduleControl needs to manage the data associated with the appointments that will appear in the calendar.